ibm-cloud-docs/containers/cs_istio.md

 If you need to use the latest version of Istio or customize your Istio installation, you can install the open source version of Istio by following the steps in the [Quick Start with {{site.data.keyword.Bluemix_notm}} tutorial ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/setup/kubernetes/quick-start-ibm/).
 {: tip}

+**Are there any limitations?** </br>
+If you installed the [container image security enforcer admission controller](/docs/services/Registry?topic=registry-security_enforce#security_enforce) in your cluster, you cannot enable the managed Istio add-on in your cluster.

 <br />